 - Vital signs machines CRMC purchased new vital signs machines throughout the entire facility.
-This purchase has allowed for vital signs to be interfaced directly in the electronic medical record which decreases duplication and eliminates unintentional keying errors and helps deliver more accurate information for reference by other caregivers. - Total bed and stretcher replacement CRMC upgraded the hospital beds and stretchers throughout the entire facility.
-These beds are not only more comfortable for patients, they also come with additional capabilities that allow for better patient care (communication, fall risk protocols, etc.).
+This purchase has allowed for vital signs to be interfaced directly in the electronic medical record which decreases duplication, eliminates unintentional keying errors, and helps deliver more accurate information for reference by other caregivers. - Total bed and stretcher replacement CRMC upgraded the hospital beds and stretchers throughout the entire facility.
+These beds are not only more comfortable for patients, but they also come with additional capabilities that allow for better patient care (communication, fall risk protocols, etc.).
 The beds also interface with the communication devices that we purchased (see "SpectraLink phones to improve communication" below). - Two C-Arms One of the c-arms was purchased as a replacement/upgrade for the existing equipment that allows CRMC to operate at a higher efficiency.
-The second c-arm was purchased due to increased demand for orthopedic procedures which resulted in a more streamlined experience for our patients and family members. - Operating Rooms Video Towers The video towers that were purchased for the operating rooms were an immediate upgrade in technology, functionality and ease of use.
+The second c-arm was purchased due to increased demand for orthopedic procedures which resulted in a more streamlined experience for our patients and family members. - Operating Rooms Video Towers The video towers that were purchased for the operating rooms were an immediate upgrade in technology, functionality, and ease of use.
 The new technology increased visualization and added additional functionality and increased the safety of each procedure performed in the operating room. - SpectraLink phones to improve communication These wireless communication devices were purchased for the entire hospital.
 Not only were the clinical caregivers offered these devices, but also ancillary departments like environmental services and dietary.
 The devices allowed patients to more effectively communicate with their nursing team, as well as allowed nurses to communicate with support departments.
 The implementation of these devices has helped improve patient experience scores, the quietness of the facility and improve the overall delivery of care to each patient. - Orthopedic saws and drills for more advanced orthopedic procedures Due to the recruitment of the additional orthopedic surgeons, CRMC purchased additional instrumentation for our orthopedic cases.
 These drills and saws have longer battery power, and they are stronger and have provided additional versatility due to the attachments for each piece of equipment.
-They have improved procedure time and turnover time in the operating rooms, making the process more efficient for caregivers and patients.
+They have improved procedure time and turnover time in the operating rooms, making the process more efficient for caregivers and patients. - eICU Equipment CRMC has partnered with Emory Healthcare to provide a second layer of care for our patients in the intensive care unit (ICU).
+Equipment includes vital signs, medications, blood test results, x-rays, and all other diagnostic information from bedside monitors and medical records are delivered to Emory's eICU via private, high-speed data lines.